Use or Skip: Here's Your Guide to Pregnancy-Safe Skincare

 Use instead: Vitamin C

 One of the most powerful brightening ingredients out there, Vitamin C gets double points for being naturally effective, yet pregnancy-safe.
-Stroke of Brilliance is a great serum to add to your routine if a brighter complexion is on your agenda.
+A dash of Found the Light Powder with Vitamin C is a great addition to your other pregnancy-safe products if a brighter complexion is on your agenda.

 3. Chemical sunscreenSunscreen is always an essential part of any skincare routine, pregnant or not, but those expecting need to be extra cautious.
 Besides protecting your skin from cancer, moms-to-be tend to experience ultra-sensitive skin during their pregnancy and should use sun protection to guard against discoloration, melasma and more.
 Studies, however, show that chemicals (such as oxygenzone, which is found in 60% of non-mineral sunscreens), can cross into the body’s bloodstream and cause Hirschsprung’s disease.

 Use instead: Mineral sunscreen

 Titanium dioxide and zinc oxide are two FDA-approved ingredients that are equally effective at blocking UVA and UVB rays—a.k.a. broad-spectrum—but are naturally occurring minerals.
 You'll find non-nano zinc oxide (the safest SPF active available for our bodies) in our Guards Up Daily Mineral Sunscreen.
 Because it’s so gentle, the Natural Eczema Foundation even recommends using mineral sunscreen if you suffer from eczema.

 Ask Your Doctor:There are some common skincare ingredients that are largely deemed safe for pregnancy by dermatologists, but because there are limited studies on its impact, the ADA recommends using them only in small amounts.
 Consult with your doctor before continuing use of: